 The costs of breast reduction surgery in Perth can be confusing.
 To help make things clearer we have listed the the following fees that make up the final cost.

 - Surgical fee: The surgical fee covers the surgical operation and post-operative care.
-The pricing will vary from case to case, but Dr Colbert’s fee usually ranges between $5,000 to $7,000 excluding GST.
-This cost is often further reduced due to Medicare and private health insurance rebates available for breast reduction surgery in Perth, provided that you meet the eligibility criteria for Medicare item number 45523.
+The pricing will vary from case to case, but Dr Colbert’s fee starts from $7,000 – $8000, but may be higher depending on patient and surgical factors.
+A specific cost can only be provided after a consultation with Dr Colbert.
+The final cost is often further reduced due to Medicare and private health insurance rebates available for breast reduction surgery in Perth, provided that you meet the eligibility criteria for Medicare item number 45523.

 - Hospital fee (this includes operation room fee, bed costs, surgical or medication fees, and any other hospital extras): Medicare does not cover this fee.
 If you have private health insurance then this may be covered by your insurance fund, but you should check with your fund if there is any out of pocket expenses.
 If you have no private insurance then you will have to pay this fee on discharge from the hospital.